ogrisel/pignlproc/examples/ne-disambiguation-corpus/README.md

         <requestHandler name="/mlt" class="solr.MoreLikeThisHandler" startup="lazy" />

-- Also in the `solrconfig.xml` file, increase the field size limit to 1 million
+- Also in the `solrconfig.xml` file, increase the field size limit so that MoreLikeThis queries can compute more robust / accurate estimates of the document relatedness:
-  characters:

-        <maxFieldLength>1000000</maxFieldLength>
+        <maxFieldLength>100000</maxFieldLength>

 - Start the solr example server instance: